compose-spec/compose-spec/05-services.md

 test: ["CMD", "curl", "-f", "http://localhost"]
 ```

-Using `CMD-SHELL` will run the command configured as a string using the container's default shell
+Using `CMD-SHELL` runs the command configured as a string using the container's default shell
 (`/bin/sh` for Linux).
 Both forms below are equivalent:

 ```yml